 Listen to music – a simple technique but stiff very effective.
 Listening to music you love and that inspires you can distract you from the tedious task at hand.
 And it will motivate you and make the time go faster.

 Change The Environment – this doesn’t apply to everyone, but if you can, changing your work environment to one that is more interesting can make your task more enjoyable.

 Create A Challenge – try turning a boring task into a challenge by timing the work from start till completion and then try to beat your record the next time.

 Learn A New Skill – try listening to a foreign language course or an educational podcast while you are performing a mundane job.

 Tip 6: Do The Worst Task First

 There isn’t a quick fix to beating a procrastination habit and you shouldn’t expect to rid yourself of the urge overnight.
-The key is to find strategies that work for you and to practice them daily and eventually you’ll be successful.
+The key is to find strategies that work for you, practice them daily and eventually, you’ll be successful.
 Good luck!

 If you’ve enjoyed this article on ‘How To Stop Procrastinating’, please share on Facebook.
 Don’t forget to join my mailing list and thanks for reading!